Flash drive installs using Live CD Category

 Read the rest of this entry…

-In the following section we show you one way to create a Linux Mint 8 Flash Drive using the Ubuntu USB Startup Disk Creator while running from a Linux Mint 8 Live CD.
-Linux Mint 8 is a remix based on Ubuntu 9.10 that sports a new look and integrated media codecs.
-After completing this segment, you should have a USB Linux Mint 8 Flash Drive that utilizes the casper-rw persistent loopback file option for saving and restoring your changes on subsequent boots.
+In the following section we show you one way to create a Bootable Linux Mint USB Flash Drive using the USB Startup Disk Creator.
+All while running from a Live CD.
+Linux Mint is a remix based on Ubuntu that sports a new look and integrated media codecs.
+After completing this segment, you should have Linux Mint on a USB Flash Drive that utilizes the casper-rw persistent loopback file option for saving and restoring your changes on subsequent boots.

 Read the rest of this entry…

-How to Create a DreamLinux Flash Drive using the Persistent Dreamlinux Installer while running from the Live CD.
-DreamLinux is a remix based on Debian Linux that features useful applications like Firefox, Thunderbird, Inkscape, Gimp, Open Office, Pidgin, Evince, Gthumb, Xsane, Avant-Window-Navigator, Engage, Rhythmbox, SoundJuicer, SoundConverter, Totem Media Player, Avidemux, EasyTag, Brasero and more.
+How to Create a DreamLinux Bootable USB Flash Drive using the Persistent Dream Installer while running from the Live CD.
+DreamLinux was a Brazilian remix based on Debian Linux.
+It was unfortunately discontinued October 2012.
+It featured many useful applications.
+Tools such as Firefox, Thunderbird, Inkscape, Gimp, Open Office, Pidgin, Evince, Gthumb, Xsane, Avant-Window-Navigator, Engage, Rhythmbox, SoundJuicer, SoundConverter, Totem Media Player, Avidemux, EasyTag, Brasero and more were included by default.

 How to make a "MEPIS 8 USB Key" using the official "MEPIS System Assistant" produced by MEPIS to create the MEPIS 8 Flash drive.
 This USB creation process is accomplished while running from the Live CD.
 SimplyMEPIS 8 is based on a stable Debian 5 core using the 2.6.27 Linux kernel.
 MEPIS Linux is a product founded by Warren Woodford.